GuanceCloud/datakit/man/docs/en/rum.md

 ???+ attention

-    - 该转换过程，只针对 `error` 指标集
+    - This conversion process is only for the `error` measurement.
-    - 当前只支持 Javascript/Android/iOS 的 sourcemap 转换
+    - Currently only Javascript/Android/iOS sourcemap conversion is supported.
-    - 如果未找到对应的 sourcemap 文件，将不进行转换
+    - If the corresponding sourcemap file is not found, no conversion will be performed.
-    - 通过接口上传的 sourcemap 压缩包，不需要重启 DataKit 即可生效。但如果是手动上传，需要重启 DataKit，方可生效
+    - Sourcemap compressed package uploaded through the interface, which does not need to restart DataKit to take effect.
+However, if it is uploaded manually, you need to restart the DataKit before it can take effect.